BOJIT/ptpd-lwip/README.md

 - relocate startup functions
 - write and test network functions with netconn API + NO FREERTOS DEPENDENCIES
 - check the validity of the lwip timers + check for memory allocation issues here!

+- management message handling doesn't appear to be implemented in AN3411.
+Look into this.